Economic development is a deep, constantly shifting topic affected by technological, political, sociological, economic and generational trends.

 Certain economic development programs require a high degree of specialization to capitalize, including:

-The solution, according to Larson, is less about finding the right program, and more about picking the right partner.
+The solution, according to Mike, is less about finding the right program and more about picking the right partner.

-“Clients need to team with consultants who understand how to successfully leverage these resources, while ethically pursuing the public good,” advises Larson.
+“Clients need to team with consultants who understand how to successfully leverage these resources, while ethically pursuing the public good,” advises Mike.

 All projects are not equal.
 Municipalities must be disciplined – and evaluate risk and only partner in projects with reasonable returns on investment.